The views expressed in blogposts are the author(s)’s own and do not necessarily reflect WOC in ELT’s stance.

 *Human – woman.
 Since both of these terms have ‘man’ as their essential components, I thought omitting that and converging the two remaining parts would give us a sense of emphasis on femininity.

-A Ph.D. candidate in English literature, who had studied interior architecture and design as well.
+A Ph.D. holder in English literature, who had studied interior architecture and design as well.
 A fine art photography model, poet, and writer who believes in kindness and understanding.
 Tries her best to be supportive of those in need and hates lies and infidelity.

 We, Women of Color in ELT, have powerful stories to share.
 Our stories can help us heal and empower ourselves and our collectives.